wp-plugins/flickr-field-for-advanced-custom-fields/readme.txt

 == Description ==

 The Flickr Field will grant you the ability to include photos, sets and galleries from your Flickr account.
 After selecting which image formats you wish to use the plugin will generate the flickr image urls.
-This plugin is an add-on for the Advanced Custom Fields WordPress plugin.
+This plugin is an add-on for the Advanced Custom Fields WordPress plugin (v4 and v5).

 See the installation tab for more info.